|Quick Facts: Home Health and Personal Care Aides|

 |Short-term on-the-job training|

-There are no formal education requirements for home health and personal care aides.
-Home health aides working in certified home health or hospice agencies must get formal training and pass a standardized test.
+Home health and personal care aides typically need a high school diploma or equivalent, but some positions do not require it.
+Those working in certified home health or hospice agencies may need to complete formal training or pass a standardized test.

 Compare the job duties, education, job growth, and pay of home health and personal care aides with similar occupations.

 Learn more about home health and personal care aides by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.